Boeing boosts contract offer for engineering union

 Boeing and the union are meeting this week to renew a contract that expired in November.
 Federal mediators joined the talks in December after the talks appeared at an impasse.

-Boeing's new offer boosted raises for professional workers by 5 percent in each of the first two years of the four-year agreement, and 4 percent in each of the remaining years.
+Boeing's new offer boosted raises for professional workers by 5 percent in each of the first two years of the four-year agreement, and 4 percent in each of the remaining workers.

 Technicians, a separate category, would get 4 percent raises all four years.